The SACE

 The SACE Board is an independent body formed by the State Government and it is responsible for:

-• The development of subject outlines for a wide range of subjects designed to cater for a diversity of abilities and interests at Stage 1 and II (Years 11 and 12).
+- The development of subject outlines for a wide range of subjects designed to cater for a diversity of abilities and interests at Stage 1 and II (Years 11 and 12).

-• The assessment of subjects for which it provides or approves curriculum statements.
+- The assessment of subjects for which it provides or approves curriculum statements.

-• The issuing of the South Australian Certificate of Education (SACE) to all students in South Australia who satisfactorily complete the requirements of the SACE.
+- The issuing of the South Australian Certificate of Education (SACE) to all students in South Australia who satisfactorily complete the requirements of the SACE.

 How do I achieve my SACE?

-70 of these credits must be studied at a Stage 2 level (traditionally Year 12).
-If you wish to qualify for an ATAR (Australian Tertiary Entrance Ranking) this must be 90 Stage 2 Credits.
+100 of these credits must be studied at a Stage 2 level (traditionally Year 12).

-The SACE compulsory requirements Stage 2:
+The SACE compulsory requirements Stages 1 and 2:

 At Pulteney Grammar School students traditionally complete their SACE credits in the following way: